hydrusnetwork/hydrus/docs/external_programs.md

 ---

 !!! warning "Notice"
     This system is under construction, and this help page is a first draft.
-At the moment, the exe manager only supports 'open file externally' and 'open URL externally' jobs, but I expect to extend it to do more soon.
+At the moment, the exe manager only supports 'send single file' and 'send single URL' jobs, but I expect to extend it to do more soon.

 ## other programs { id="intro" }